eMetaboHUB/Forum-DiseasesChem/app/SBML_upgrade/README.md

 * String formatting: In RDF, strings can be formatted using literals with different approaches, having different behaviours, especially for String Escapes.
 This could be of importance for Inchi and SMILES identifiers that may contain "\" characters.
 In the turtle syntax "\" are escaped using "\\", while *xsd::string* accept directly "\".
 In order to correctly export SMILES or Inchi for further analysis, without supplementary "\", be sure to always export them using a classic format (csv, ..), as they will be escaped in turtle syntax for instance.

-The set of all external ressources and associated uris used in the process is indicated in the configuration file: *table_info.csv*.
+The set of all external ressources and associated uris used in the process is indicated in the metadata file: *table_info.csv*.
 The columns are:
 - ressource name
-- ressource UniChem id
 - all ressource available uris (comma separated)
 - URI used in the SBML
 - URI used in MetaNetX